compprog-lecture-tools/problem-tools/docs/structure-of-a-problem.md

  * `_fail` indicates an error in the validators logic.
 Use this as a defensive measure in seemingly impossible cases, such as when a valid solution has a better result than the expected one.
 When a validator quits with this verdict or otherwise crashes, the problem gets disabled giving you a chance to investigate what happened.

 To keep your code concise, remember that you can use `quitf(verdict, format_string, ...)` and `quitif(condition, verdict, format_string, ...)` with printf-style formatting instead of the plain `quit`.

+## Interactor (optional)

+Use an interactor in an interactive problem, i.e. one where the solution can send queries that are then answered by the interactor.

+The implementation of interactors is complex enough to warrant its own document: [interactors.md](interactors.md).